p-aldighieri/p-aldighieri.github.io/_pages/about.md

 ---
 permalink: /
-title: "Pedro Braga Soares' personal website"
+title: "Welcome to my personal website"
 excerpt: "About me"
 author_profile: true
 redirect_from: